Pre-Major Foundation (28 credits)

 Structure, design, and implementation of object-oriented computer programs.
 Topics include objects, classes, GUI, and layout managers.
 Introduction to containment, inheritance, and polymorphism.
 Programming projects involving multiple classes.
 Emphasis on methods, parameter passing, and arrays of objects.
 Exploration of problem-solving and algorithm-design techniques using pseudocode, Unified Modeling Language (UML) class diagrams, and simple patterns.
 Design of good test cases and debugging techniques.

-Full course description for Programming with Objects
+Full course description for Problem Solving with Programming

 Introduces machine language, digital logic and circuit design, data representation, conventional von Neumann architecture, instruction sets and formats, addressing, the fetch/execute cycle, memory architectures, I/O architectures, as well as hardware components, such as gates and integrated chips.